...

 Breaking down an electrolyte

-You’ve probably done that experiment in science class where you dissolve table salt in liquid.
-What happens?
-The salt, on the molecular level, begins to break down and this creates an electrically conductive solution.
-Sodium (Na+), and chloride (CI-) are the components of table salt.
-Any fluid that breaks down in liquid the way that salt does, will conduct electricity.
+Sodium (Na+) and chloride (Cl-) are the components of table salt.
+Any fluid that breaks down in liquid the way that salt does will conduct electricity.
 And that is what makes an electrolyte.
-Your body has a number of electrolytes.
-This includes sodium, chloride, potassium, magnesium, calcium, phosphate, and bicarbonate.
+Your body has several electrolytes.

 Each electrolyte plays a vital role in your body’s chemistry.
 Here’s a quick breakdown: